axnotliztac10/react-giphy/README.md

 - Unit Testing
   - Create tests for your application
-  - Coverage must be at least 20%
+  - Coverage must be 20% or more

 ## Restrictions
 - Don’t include extra dependencies (lodash, ramda).